jeniffer83/ECE6780/README.md

 # ECE 6780 - Embedded Systems Design

-This course is an intensive exploration of the principles and practices that underpin modern embedded systems.
-It is designed to equip students with the knowledge and skills necessary to design, build, and program embedded systems, with a particular focus on ARM Cortex-M0 processors and related hardware.

 ## Course Description
+This class focuses on modern embedded systems design.
+It will focus on computer architecture, fundamentals of hardware/software interface, and techniques for sensing and controlling the physical world.
+The labs will focus on the ARM Cortex-MO and others supporting hardware to learn how to design, build, and program embedded systems.

 ## Learning Outcomes

-By the end of this course, students will be proficient in:

-- **Designing Printed-Circuit Boards (PCBs):** From schematic design to manufacturing, using both through-holes and surface-mount devices.
-- **Understanding ARM Cortex Processors:** Gaining insights into assembly, core architecture, and memory systems.
-- **Writing Firmware:** Developing software in C for ARM Cortex-M0-based systems.
-- **Utilizing Micro-controller Peripherals:** Working with GPIOs, Interrupt managers, Timers, and more.
-- **Implementing Communication Protocols:** Using UART, I2C, SPI, among others.
+1. Be able to design a PCB (printed circuit board) using through-holes and surface mounts.
+2. Understand the basics of ARM Cortex processors.
+3. Be able to write firmware (in C) for ARM Cortex-MO based embedded systems.
+4. Utilize a basic set of microcontrollers peripherals.
+5. Use multiple communication protocols.
-- **Interfacing with Sensors and Actuators:** Through analog-to-digital and digital-to-analog peripherals.
+6. Interface microcontrollers with sensors and actuators using analog-to-digital peripherals and vice versa.
-- **Cyber-Physical Systems Modeling:** Learning state-of-the-art techniques for modeling cyber-physical systems.
+7. Understand new cyber-physical systems and modeling techniques.
-- **Real-Time Operating Systems:** Understanding the mechanics and implementation of real-time operating systems.
+8. Learn mechanics of real-time operating systems.
-- **Project Implementation:** Executing a complete embedded system project from specifications to final testing.
+9. Create a complete embedded systems based on specifications for a final testing through a project.